Jus-Be/orin-ayo/README.md

 - It has an internal smart sampler that can play audio loops in like midi styles files.
 It can be extended with external OGG audio loop files in OrinAyo format.
 - It has an internal arranger engine that can play midi style files in Yamaha SFFx, Casio AC7 or Ketron KST format.
-- It uses WebAudio to implement an internal synth engine (based on [sf2synth.js by GREE](https://github.com/gree/sf2synth.js/)) that can play the styles using sound font (sf2) files with WebAudio as well as notes from a standrd midi keyboard controller.
+- It uses WebAudio to implement the internal arranger synth engine (based on [sf2synth.js by GREE](https://github.com/gree/sf2synth.js/)) that can play the styles using sound font (sf2) files with WebAudio as well as notes from a standrd midi keyboard controller.
 - It has internal strumable acoustic and electric guitars using [WebAudioFont by Srgy Surkv](https://github.com/surikov/webaudiofont).
 It behaves just like RealGuitar does with a guitar hero controller.
 - It has a pedalboard for the internal guitar effects using [pedalboard by Trys Mudford](https://github.com/trys/pedalboard)
+- It has internal keyboard sampler implemeted with [smplr by danigb](https://github.com/danigb/smplr) that provides multi-layed acoustic and electric pianos with a warm pad synth.
 - It supports the [extended ChordPro format proposed by Paul J. Drongowski](https://sandsoftwaresound.net/chordpro-for-yamaha-accompaniment/).
 A ChordPro [editor](https://github.com/Jus-Be/chordpro-pdf-online) based on the chordpro-pdf-online project by [Ruth Wong](https://github.com/woshibiantai) is provided to edit a song and add extra directives for precise timing, section changes, tempo, etc.
 - It uses the [Java code provided by Paul J. Drongowski](https://sandsoftwaresound.net/chordpro-auto-accompaniment-midi-messages/) to generate a midi file that can be played on OrinAyo and any compatible Yamaha keyboard like the PSR-SX600 with a different style each time.
 The song lyrics and chord symbols can be viewed live just like karoke.
 The user can learn or play along live with the song by muting the recorded chord progression.